terrycojones/pystdin/README.md

 Use `--splitStr` to set the string that fields are split with at the start of the loop.
 The input lines are split into fields in a variable named `F` (use `--splitVar` to change this), as in perl.
 Use `--noSplit` (or `--ns`) to turn off auto-splitting.
+The default is to split on whitespace, as Python's string `split` function does when passed `None`.
+Use `--tabs` (or `-t`) to split on (single) TAB characters.
+Note that the value you give on the command line must be a valid Python string, including quotes.
+So you should use things like, e.g., `--splitStr '"\t"'` and be aware of how your shell deals with quotes before it passes the arguments you specify into the arguments `pystdin.py` receives.
+If in doubt, use `-n` to examine the Python that would be executed.

 ### Index errors

-Because it will be common to want to work with automatically split input lines and because you may not want to check if lines have the required number of fields for proper processing, you can use `--indexError` to `pass` or `print` the offending lines.
+Because it will be common to want to work with automatically split input lines and because you may not want to check if lines have the required number of fields for proper processing, you can use `--indexError` to either `pass` (i.e., ignore) or `print` any offending lines.
 E.g.:

 ```sh
 # Print only the third field, or the whole line if there are not 3 fields.